 May I pay the fees when I arrive?

 No. Fees including the application fee and the prepayment of up to 4 weeks must be received in full by Global Immersions, Inc. before moving into the homestay.
 All homestay fees are paid directly to Global Immersions, Inc. throughout the duration of your stay.

 What is the application deadline?

-In order to provide professional service to you, applications should be received at least two weeks plus prior to your arrival in Boston.
-Although we will be happy to assist you, applications submitted less than one week before your arrival require special permission from our office and an additional last minute processing fee of $50 USD.
+In order to provide professional service to you, homestay requests should be received at least two weeks plus prior to your arrival in Boston.
+Although we will be happy to assist you, requests submitted less than one week before your arrival require special permission from our office and an additional last minute processing fee of $50 USD.

 When do I recieve my homestay placement information?

 The application fee of $125 must be received with the application to begin the placement process.
 Once the placement has been confirmed, you will receive the host profile with all of the details about the home, hosts and area.

 Placements are based on host availability, preferences and location.
 This information is then matched with the visitor's homestay option, profile, daily destination, and other preferences.
 We have strong working relationships with our hosts that help us make the best match possible for both the visitor and host.
 The hosts will provide a safe, clean and comfortable living environment for each visitor.

 Our host network represents the ethnic diversity of metropolitan Boston and includes families with young children or teenagers, couples with no children, retirees, single parents with children and single professionals.

 Will my host family include a mother, father and children?